 Before you travel to Sharjah, you’ll need to ensure your passport is valid for at least six months and, if required, a UAE visa.
 Visa regulations can change at any time, so check the latest requirements with the UAE embassy or consulate in your home country before travelling.

-Citizens of the following countries/territories are granted a free tourist visa upon arrival in the UAE:
+Visitors from the following countries are granted a free visit visa on arrival in the UAE:

 Andorra, Australia, Austria, Belgium, Brunei, Canada, Cyprus, Denmark, Finland, France, Germany, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Liechtenstein, Luxemburg, Malaysia, Malta, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, UK, USA, Vatican City, Japan, Poland, Slovenia, Slovakia, Estonia, Czech, Hungary, Latvia, Croatia, Romania, Bulgaria.

 This visit visa is valid for 30 days and is renewable once.

 Visitors who want to get a tourist visa can apply at (tourist) travel agencies or through the hotel, and this visa allows them to stay in the country for a period of 30 or 90 days, which is renewable.

 Indian citizens holding a normal passport and either